gusandrews/Media-Literacy-2013/media-literacy.md

 Shirky, C. (2008).
 Here Comes Everybody.
 New York: The Penguin Press.

 ## Other readings

 Brunton, F. (in press).
 The Art Of Misdirection: Robot Readability. in _Spam:
 A Flood, A Theory, A History_.
-Cambridge Mass.:MIT Press
+Cambridge, MA: MIT Press

+Buckingham, D. (2003). _Media Education. _Polity.

 Clanchy, M. (1993).
 Selection from _From Memory to Written Record_, England